 Tool Grinders, Filers, and Sharpeners who work in Washington, New Hampshire, or Iowa, make the highest salaries.

-How much do Tool Grinders, Filers, and Sharpeners make in different U.S. states?
+How much do Tool Grinders, Filers, and Sharpeners make in each U.S. state?

 |State||Annual Mean Salary|

-What Tools & Technology do Tool Grinders, Filers, and Sharpeners Use?
+Tools & Technologies Used by Tool Grinders, Filers, and Sharpeners

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Tool Grinders, Filers, and Sharpeners: